 Student Success Initiatives will provide information sessions that help students learn about graduate school, GRE prep courses, a graduate school prep course (University Studies 45) during winter quarter, and GRE prep materials for eligible students.

 Student Success Initiatives provides free printing for our program participants by giving them print cards when the participate in workshops and meetings.
 SSI also offers printing at discount for anyone who visits the SSI office.

 Second-year Transitional Experience Program (STEP) was developed to help first generation and low income first- year students transition into their second year at UC Irvine.
 STEP aims to help students with their academic and personal needs.

 Positioned between freshmen and junior year (2 years with strong academic identities) the second year is often overshadowed.
 The STEP program aims to focus on the unique needs of sophomore students with the goal of helping them to succeed and thrive at UCI.

-The purpose of an Academic Success Plan meeting is to help students to think about their current behaviors and help them to think about new skills they might adopt that will help them to stay on track/ increase their academic success at UCI.
+The purpose of an ASP meeting is to help students think about their current behaviors and help them to think about new skills they might adopt that will help them to stay on track/ increase their academic success at UCI.
 The goal is to provide the student with valuable tips and suggestions and help them to develop strategies for academic success.